 Students from the EEA - All nationals from the European Economic Area (EEA) are free to take up employment in Ireland while studying.

-Students from outside the EEA - At present, students attending a full time course of at least one year's duration leading to a qualification recognised by the Minister for Education and Science are entitled to take up casual employment (defined as up to 20 hours part time work per week or full time work during normal college vacation periods).
-The course of study must be listed on the internationalisation register of recognised courses maintained on behalf of the Department of Education.
-Access to employment is denied to all other students.
+Students from outside the EEA - Students attending a full time course of at least one academic year are entitled to take up casual employment provided that the course of study is included on the government's internationalisation register.
+Casual employment is defined as up to 20 hours part time work per week during standard term-times, with the ability to work full-time (up to 40 hours per week) for specified period.
+More information

 Important points to note:

 - Unless you are attending a recognised course, you will not be allowed to access employment during your stay in Ireland.

 - The right to work lapses automatically once the period of study is completed, except for a 12 month extension available to third level graduates.

 - When applying for your student entry visa, you will need to show that you have sufficient funds to cover the entire period of your course, without having to rely on income from a part-time job.

 Am I entitled to work if I am attending a foundation course before term beings?

 If you are attending a foundation/preparatory course prior to enrolment on a full time course you are not entitled to work until you have commenced your full-time course.